open-life-science/open-life-science.github.io/index.md

 - state a possible measurable outcome (i.e. feature, module, or minimum viable product) from this program
 - create an inclusive space and welcome contributions from their community members

 *Not sure about your project proposal?
-We shared some potential projects in a [dedicated story]({% link _posts/2019-10-18-projects.md %}) and will organize a pre-application webinar in November (details will be shared soon).*
+We shared some potential projects in a [dedicated story]({% link _posts/2019-10-18-projects.md %}).
+You can also hear about the programs and ask questions in our webinar on 27 November - [agenda, timezone for you, and joining details here](https://docs.google.com/document/d/1EIDzZi5mgRiWR7cJQl0up470C87GsbcoTR_6-cs-SeE/edit)*

 ### Why focus on life science?